tienduy-nguyen/thehackingproject/week6/day5/README.md

-# THP Gossip Project
+# THP Gossip Project (Using Session for storing the authentication)
-This is my completed gossip project at The Hacking Project
+This is my gossip project at The Hacking Project
+  - Using Bcrypt for password_hash
+  - Using Session to store current_user logged
+  - Home page: Landing page show the last gossips and all gossips with color card
+  - CRUD: Gossip
+  - CRU : User
+  - System Like for gossip by user
+  - System Tag of gossip

 # The Gossip Project - Views v4.0